-The unfortunate wooden fence atop the mansard roof detracts from the charming cottage architecture and proportions -- photo by Alice Lum |
+The wooden fence atop the mansard roof hides a garden -- photo by Alice Lum |

 Karl Francis Theodore Bitter was 16 years old when he first